 Singing A Lullaby Never Felt So Good

-I remember the first time I sung to him.
+I remember the first time I sang to him.
 He was only a few months old and when I started singing You Are My Sunshine his eyes lit up and he stared at me with such concentration.
 Wow, this singing stuff really works, I thought.
 I was completely shocked.
 Now I had to come up with a few more songs to add to my repertoire.

 You would think it would be easy to sing songs to your child but I found it quite challenging.
 I couldn’t find songs that I knew the words to that a child would like.
 I had to actually look up songs on the Internet.
 How lame is that?